 - Why do you wish to pursue graduate work in Human Genetics?

 - How do you plan to utilize this training?
 And,

 - Describe in detail a special project or career activity of yours, which will help us to understand your interest and talents.

 - Why do you want to pursue your graduate studies at Sarah Lawrence College?

 Application deadlines are the same for non-U.S. applicants as for U.S. citizens and permanent residents.

 A personal interview is required; regional interviews are possible for qualified candidates unable to visit the College.
 Applications and supporting documentation are required by January 15 prior to the August of expected matriculation.
 Interviews of the most competitive candidates are usually scheduled during February and March.
-If travel to Sarah Lawrence College would be a burden, alternatives may be made.

 Interviews are arranged by invitation AFTER all materials have been reviewed.